codacy/codacy-codesniffer/src/main/resources/docs/description/PHPCompatibility_Keywords_ForbiddenNamesAsInvokedFunctions.md

-Prohibits the use of reserved keywords invoked as functions.PHP version All
+Prohibits the use of reserved keywords invoked as functions.
+PHP version All